Historic Sites of Manitoba: Oakville North School No. 655 (Oakville, RM of Portage la Prairie)

 The Oakville School District was established in March 1891 and a one-room, wood frame school building was erected on the southwest quarter of 30-11-4W, north of Oakville in the Rural Municipality of Portage la Prairie.
 It operated here until 1906 when the school was moved into Oakville.
 A commemorative monument at the original school site was erected in September 1999 by the descendants of its first students.

-Oakville School building erected in 1891 by Portage la Prairie builder and architect James A. MacDonald (circa 1906)
+Oakville North School building erected in 1891 by Portage la Prairie builder and architect James A. MacDonald (circa 1906)

 Source: Education Department Report, 1906, Manitoba Legislative Library.

-Oakville School commemorative monument
+Oakville North School commemorative monument

-Oakville School commemorative monument (May 2013)
+Oakville North School commemorative monument (May 2013)

 Source: Gordon Goldsborough